salo18/qt_swim_final/README.md

 DONE - make cron job that checks the db for the last two readings DONE - write email content
+DONE - set up React form and add new users to DB

 challenge with this project
 - learned how to use puppeteer -- could not get it it to work with chromium and the different versions